influxdata/docs-v2/content/influxdb/cloud/write-data/troubleshoot.md

 If you notice data is missing in your bucket, do the following:

-- Does the `message` property in the response body contain details about the error?
+- Check the `message` property in the response body for details about the error
-- Do all lines contain valid syntax, e.g. [line protocol](/influxdb/cloud/reference/syntax/line-protocol/) or [CSV](/influxdb/cloud/reference/syntax/annotated-csv/)?
+- Verify all lines contain valid syntax, e.g. [line protocol](/influxdb/cloud/reference/syntax/line-protocol/) or [CSV](/influxdb/cloud/reference/syntax/annotated-csv/)
-- Do the data types match the [bucket schema](/influxdb/cloud/organizations/buckets/bucket-schema/)?
-  For example, did you attempt to write `string` data to an `int` field?
+- Verify the data types match the [bucket schema](/influxdb/cloud/organizations/buckets/bucket-schema/) For example, did you attempt to write `string` data to an `int` field?
-- Do the timestamps match the precision parameter?
+- Verify the timestamps match the precision parameter

 ### Troubleshoot rejected points